 Review of the Final Report: This final report was shared at a special meeting of the SJC Subcommittee on September 23, 2020.
-The members gave feedback that was incorporated into the progress report, including.... [to be updated after meeting].
+The members gave feedback that was incorporated into the progress report, including requests to highlight the continued use of the CJ4 kitchen, the importance of considering further justice reinvestment opportunities, and the necessity of sustaining a reduced jail population as the COVID-19 pandemic continues.
+With these changes and other clarifying edits, the SJC Subcommittee members voted unanimously to move the report to the Board of Supervisors.